vmware-samples/packer-examples-for-vsphere/README.md

 vsphere_folder               = "sfo-w01-fd-templates"
 ```

-#### **Using Environment Variables**
+#### Using Environment Variables

-Alternatively, you can set your environment variables if you would prefer not to save sensitive potentially information in cleartext files.
-You can add these to environmental variables using the included `set-envvars.sh` script:
+If you prefer not to save sensitive potentially information in cleartext files, you add the variables to environmental variables using the included `set-envvars.sh` script:

 ```console
 rainpole@macos> . ./set-envvars.sh